-Crush and strain is a more manual method of extraction suitable for frameless comb or comb that has been removed from frames.
+The crush and strain method is a more manual way to extract and is suitable for frameless comb or comb that removed from frames.
 The basic concept uses gravity to extract honey from the comb.
-There’s no need to use an uncapping knife, instead the comb is crushed (hence the first part of the name) with a large potato masher-like tool.
+There’s no need to use an uncapping knife.
+Instead the comb is crushed (hence the first part of the name) with a large potato masher-like tool.

 Since I keep my bees in a top bar hive, I used the crush and strain method of extraction.
 My basic process is in the spring, I collect any comb that’s still full of honey and place it in a cheesecloth bag with an elastic top.
 That bag is placed in a bucket with several ½” holes in the bottom.
 That bucket is placed on top of another one with a large hole in the lid corresponding to the holes in the bottom of the first bucket.

 The elastic on the cheesecloth bag helps it stay up while I use a long-handled masher to crush the comb.
 When all the comb is crushed, I place the lid on the bucket to keep the cheesecloth up and flies, etc. out.
 I walk away and gravity does the rest.
 In a day or so all the honey has drained.
 I can put it in jars or other containers and melt down the comb to wax.